220425-Reston-NET/Training-Code/Wk5-REST/Notes/Readme.md

     * Get - Used to retrieve data from the server
     * Post - Used to submit data to the server
     * Put - Used to update/replace data on the server
+    * Delete - Used to delete data on the server

 ## HTTP status code
 * Gives the result of the HTTP request